glowkeeper/arweaveFilmPosterArchive/README.md

 `59 23    * * *   /yourFilmArchiverRepos/binfilmArchiver.sh -k YOUR_TMDB_API_KEY >> /some/log/file 2>&1`

 That will run the script daily at 23:59.
-It should output the required transaction key to `/some/log/file`.
+It will output the required transaction key to `/some/log/file`.
 You can then use that key to load the html (as above).

 ## Example Output